UC-MACSS/persp-model_W17/students/kim_soowan/ps7/ps7-resample-nonlinear.md

 ![](ps7-resample-nonlinear_files/figure-markdown_github/phd_exp_plot-1.png)

 Based on the plot, it looks like the relationship between `PhD` and `Outstate` could be cubic.
-I first fit a model with monotonic transformation, then a spline regression.
+I first fit a model with monotonic transformation (log of `Outstate` regressed on `PhD`), then a spline regression.

 ``` r
 college <- college %>%